organizy/documentation/README.md

 Idea behind it is to make powerfull event driven automation like IFTTT, but, opensource, scalable, distributed and programmable.

+## Workers

+Workers are core components of organizy and their main goal is to pass events between components.

+## Components

+Component is anything that uses organizy protocol.

 ## Event system

 Event system is IRC like enviroment where components are able to hook into channels and broadcast into them.